PriitamSamanta/BitNBuild_Hackathon_Project-Team-CODE-CREW-/README.md

 **Res-Q** is an AI-powered emergency response and resource coordination platform designed to help citizens and emergency authorities detect, understand, and respond to emergencies faster.

-During major incidents such as **fires, floods, road accidents, medical emergencies, chemical leaks, and natural disasters**, critical information can arrive from disconnected sources including citizens, emergency calls, IoT sensors, field teams, hospitals, and government departments.
+During major incidents such as **fires, floods, road accidents, medical emergencies, chemical leaks, and natural disasters**, critical information can arrive from disconnected sources including citizens, emergency calls, field teams, hospitals, and government departments.
 This fragmented information can delay decision-making and resource deployment.

 Res-Q creates a **unified intelligent emergency ecosystem** that converts these scattered reports into actionable response decisions.